What is RAM memory and why is it so important?

-There is basic knowledge, like freshman year computing, which we often take for granted but that is always a pleasure to remember.
 From how to take a screenshot to where to find stickers thick enough to blind a laptop’s webcam, to recommendations to make your Facebook password crafted enough not to be hacked again.
 As I say, they may seem like things that sound trivial at first, but quoting my drunken, and probably bald, favorited Greek, Socrates: “There is only one good: knowledge.
-There is only one evil: ignorance.”
-So it won’t hurt to go back to our beginnings and find out, for example, what is RAM memory?.
+There is only one evil: ignorance”.

-But to perfectly dissect the subject, we have chosen one of our most capable and nice colleagues at Pandora FMS, Rafael Ameijeiras, Project Manager, who will answer the question: what is RAM memory?, as well as some further questions about it.
+We have chosen one of our most capable and nice colleagues at Pandora FMS, Rafael Ameijeiras, Project Manager, who will answer the question: what is RAM memory?, as well as some further questions about it.

 What is RAM memory?